tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ![](../images/1/19a.png)

 <!-- **Huom:** jos päätät tallettaa kunkin anekdootin äänet komponentin tilassa olevan olion kenttiin tai taulukkoon, saatat tarvita päivittäessäsi tilaa oikeaoppisesti olion tai taulukon <i>kopioimista</i>. -->
-**NB** if you decide to store the votes of each anecdote into an array or object in the component's state, you should refer to the material to see the correct way of updating state stored into complex data structures like objects and arrays.
+**NB** if you decide to store the votes of each anecdote into an array or object in the component's state, you should refer to the material to see the correct way of updating state stored in complex data structures like objects and arrays.

 <!-- Olio voidaan kopioida esim. seuraavasti: -->
 You can create a copy of an object like this: